peering-manager/peering-manager/docs/integrations/rest-api.md

 endpoint and return all supported actions and their available parameters.

 One of the primary benefits of a REST API is its human-friendliness.
-Because it utilizes HTTP and JSON, it's very easy to interact with Peering Manager data on the command line using common tools.
+Because it utilises HTTP and JSON, it's very easy to interact with Peering Manager data on the command line using common tools.
 For example, we can get an IXP BGP session from Peering Manager and output the JSON using `curl` and `jq`.
 The following command makes an HTTP `GET` request for information about a